DylanBrass/Java_Web_Final_Project/README.md

 # Challenges

 The main problem I encountered was trying to edit what country the question relates to, it is the only part of my project that I failed at.
-But I am convince that with a bit more time I would have succeeded.
+But I am convinced that with a bit more time I would have succeeded.

 Other problems that were solved are :